How to Build an Independent Talent Community

 • A commitment to such an initiative can produce a high return on the resources invested.

-A successful direct sourcing program includes an active and vibrant independent talent community.
+A successful direct sourcing program includes an active and diverse independent talent community.
 Independents gravitate toward such a community when there are additional advantages to them and their businesses besides project work.
 They ask, “What’s in it for me?” to determine if spending time and energy on a given opportunity is worthwhile.

 Answering that question for your independent talent community starts with policies and processes that make engagement easy and quick.
 Beyond that beginning, offering ongoing opportunities and resources that help community members to expand their skills and grow their businesses is key to effectiveness.